cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 #### Null values

-> [!NOTE]
-> When `case` expressions over integer values contain a `when null` branch, the Case Switching optimization is not applied to them, even though the null values are still correctly handled by the case expression.
-The following information only applies to case expressions over Mindustry contents objects.

 When Mindustry content conversion occurs, `null` values in `when` clauses are supported.
-When the `null` value is explicitly handled, the corresponding branch is executed for `null` input values.
-In case the `when null` clause is missing, `null` input values are handled by the `else` branch (or skipped altogether if there is no else branch).
+When the `null` value is explicitly handled (i.e., there is a `when null` branch present), the corresponding branch is executed for `null` input values.
+In case the `when null` branch is missing, `null` input values are handled by the `else` branch, or skipped altogether if there is no else branch.

-Mindcode arranges to code to only perform checks distinguishing between `null` and the zero value where both of these values can occur.
+Mindcode arranges the code to only perform checks distinguishing between `null` and the zero value where both of these values can occur.
 When a code path is known not to possibly handle both `null` and `0`, these checks are eliminated.
-As a result, `case` expressions checking for `null` in `when` branches may be more efficient than handling the `null` values in the `else` branch, or checking for them prior to the case expression itself.
+As a result, an optimized `case` expressions checking for `null` in `when` branches is typically more efficient than handling the `null` values in the `else` branch, or checking for them prior to the case expression itself.

 ### Jump table compression

 Building a single jump table for the entire case expression typically leads to the fastest code, but the jump table might become huge.
 The optimizer therefore tries to break the table into smaller segments, handling these segments specifically.
 Some segments might contain a single value, or a single value with a few exceptions, and can be handled by only a few jump instructions.
 The more diverse segments are encoded as separate, smaller jump tables.
 The optimizer considers several such arrangements and selects those that give the best performance for a given code size, taking other possible optimizations into account as well.

 The total number of possible jump table segments arrangements can be quite large.
 The optimizer generates a number of these arrangements and selects the best one from this set.
 The more arrangements are considered, the better code may be generated.
 However, generating and evaluating these arrangements can take a long time.
-The `case-optimization-strength` compiler directive can be used to control the number of considered arrangements.
+The [`case-optimization-strength` compiler directive](SYNTAX-5-OTHER.markdown#option-case-optimization-strength) can be used to control the number of considered arrangements.

 Typically, compressing the jump table produces smaller, but slightly slower code.
 For more complex `case` expressions, it is possible that the optimized code will be both significantly smaller and faster than the unoptimized `case` expression.